Michael0x2a/michael0x2a-website/app/_posts/2012-09-03-what-ive-been-up-to-this-summer.md

 ---
-layout: default
+layout: post
 title: "What I've been up to this summer"
 date: 2012-09-03
-tags: code microsoft personal summary writeup
+parent_id: blog
+id: what-ive-been-up-to-this-summer
 ---

 It's been a while since I've updated, but just for posterity, here's a summary of everything that happened to me this summer.